Protect Your Assets

 For many, talking about death is discomforting, and talking to a wills and trusts attorney about estate planning may seem intimidating.
 However, determining how to pass on assets to the next generation is an important step in preparing for the legal realities of death.
 At Bowles & Verna LLP in the San Francisco Bay Area and Walnut Creek, CA, our lawyers are knowledgeable and trustworthy and take the drafting and administration of wills and trusts seriously.
 We can handle all aspects of will and trust planning and will work with you to ensure that your personal wishes are accurately recorded and can be carried out as smoothly as possible.
 To protect your assets, contact our firm today.

 You may think you should wait "until you are old" to create a will.
 There are at least two problems with this mindset.
 First, accidents and sudden illnesses can happen at any age.
 Secondly, a will may be challenged on the basis that a person did not possess his or her full faculties when it was formalized.
 The best way to ensure that your wishes will be honored is to put testamentary documents in place while you are still sharp-minded.

 Most adults have loved ones they care about, such as parents, spouses or children.
-Many people also favor charitable causes.
+Many individuals also favor charitable causes.
 Most adults also own property, which may be more valuable than they realize.
 Do you want to have a say in how your assets will be distributed someday?
-If you have no will or if your will is outdated, your wishes are likely to have no legal effect.
+If you do not have a will or if your will is outdated, your wishes are likely to have no legal effect.
 Without a valid will, state law will determine what happens to your assets.

 “With 24 lawyers and a total of 50 employees on our team, we have the resources to do battle with major insurance companies and corporate defendants.”
 Attorney Michael Verna